-- (a) sudden and unexpected disability, illness of or injury to the residential customer or a dependant of the residential customer; - (b) loss of or damage to property of the residential customer, or

-- (c) other similar unforeseeable circumstances arising as a result of events beyond the control of the residential customer. - "Code" means the Code of Conduct for the Supply of Electricity to Small Use Customers, as approved by the Minister under Schedule 3, Division 1section 79 of the Act, or by the Authority under Part 6 of the Act.
+- (a) sudden and unexpected disability, illness of or injury to the residential customer or a dependant of the residential customer; - (b) loss of or damage to property of the residential customer, or - (c) other similar unforeseeable circumstances arising as a result of events beyond the control of the residential customer. - "Code" means the Code of Conduct for the Supply of Electricity to Small Use Customers, as approved by the Minister under Schedule 3, Division 1 of the Act, or by the Authority under Part 6 of the Act. - "complaint" has the meaning given to that term in the Australian Standard on Complaints Handling 4269:1995.